gfgafn/logseq_block_spacer/README.md

 A plugin for Logseq to keep first child block and last child block empty and insert block between two blocks by click mouse.

+## Features

+- [x] Keep first child block empty.
+  - If there is no child block, the plugin will do nothing.
+  - If the first child block is not empty and include some built-in property like *alias*, *public*, *template* and so on, the plugin will keep the first child block and insert a new block after it.
+- [ ] Keep last child block empty.
+- [ ] Insert block between two blocks.

 ## Development

 ```shell